Josh Kaul, bipartisan group of lawmakers propose timeline for testing sexual assault evidence

 News At Other State Sites:

-- Shelia Stubbs – State Rep. Stubbs hits target with claim on Wisconsin's black i...11 hours ago
+- Shelia Stubbs – State Rep. Stubbs hits target with claim on Wisconsin's black i...1 day ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.